London Drum

 Alternative routes include Blackfriars to Southwark, Blackfriars to Embankment and Blackfriars to Lambeth North

-Blackfriars tube station is wheelchair accessible, and has step-free access from the street to the train
+Blackfriars is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Embankment – You must use stairs when changing platforms
+Changing trains at Embankment – You must use stairs when changing platforms

-The journey from Waterloo to Blackfriars is in fare zone 1 and you’ll have to use the Bakerloo and District tube lines, changing trains at Embankment
+This journey is in zone 1 and you’ll have to use the Bakerloo and District lines, changing trains at Embankment

 1. From Waterloo take the Bakerloo Line